Ekkehard-Schulze/precision-temperature-logger/README.md

 Joshua Schwarber.
 Jürgen Schmidt wrote an initial low-power voltage and non-precision temperature logging firmware, which was extended to the present temperature logging firmware by Ekkehard Schulze.
-Ekkehard Schulze tested multiple different temperature sensors typs and identified the Texas Instruments sensor TMP117A as the only type satisfying our experimental requirements in the temperature range close to 0 °C.
+Ekkehard Schulze tested multiple different temperature sensors types and identified the Texas Instruments sensor TMP117A as the only type satisfying our experimental requirements in the temperature range close to 0 °C.